-It’s easy to reach other islands
+It’s easy to get to other islands

 There are enough things to do in Crete to occupy your time for a week or more.
 But many people who visit the Greek Islands want to see more than one (ourselves included).
 If you’re in the island hopper group, it’s important that your destinations are easy to travel between.

-There are three airports on Crete—one in Chania, one in Heraklion, and one (much smaller) in the eastern Crete city of Sitia.
+There are three airports on Crete—one in Chania, one in Heraklion, and one (much smaller) in the eastern city of Sitia.
 You can find direct flights to Rhodes and Kos from Crete, and you can reach other islands by plane, often with a layover in Athens.

-Depending on your destination, a ferry may also be a good option for islands near Crete.
+Depending on your destination, a ferry may also be a good option for islands nearby.
 We had a comfortable, 2-hour trip to Santorini on the ferry.
 In the summer, the boat continues, making stops in Mykonos, Ios, Naxos, and Paros.
 You can bask in the sun across the Aegean like it’s your full-time job.

 The city harbors are lively